 8- Gray – It is the Sign of Being Helpful

-Choosing the Right Paint Color for Front Door
+Choosing the Right Paint Color for the Front Door

 Not only feng shui elements and principles but there are also various other things you might need to consider if you want to pick the lucky colors for your front doors.

-Here are a few things you should keep in mind…
+Here are a few of them you should keep in mind…

 1. Main Door Facing